Laine Mägi

-Laine Mägi (born Laine Michelson-Adamson; 3 February 1959) is an Estonian stage, film and television actress, dancer and choreographer and dance pedagogue who began her career as a teenager.
+Laine Mägi (born Laine Mihelson-Adamson; 3 February 1959) is an Estonian stage, film and television actress, dancer and choreographer and dance pedagogue who began her career as a teenager.
 She is the founder of the Laine Mägi School of Dance, based in Pärnu.

 Early life

-Laine Michelson-Adamson was born in Kehra to Peeter and Elli-Anniki Michelson-Adamson (née Pennie).
-She has one brother who is two years younger.
-Her first cousin is actress Terje Pennie-Kolberg.
+Laine Mihelson-Adamson was born in Kehra to Peeter and Elli-Anniki Mihelson-Adamson (née Pennie).
+She has one brother, who is two years younger.
+Her first cousin is the actress Terje Pennie-Kolberg.
 She became interested in ballet at an early age and began taking lessons at the Tallinn Ballet School at age nine, taking the train from Kehra to Tallinn.
 She made her debut at the Estonia Theatre at the age of ten in a stage production of Astrid Lindgren's Pippi Longstocking.
 She later had to abandon ballet classes in 1973 due to poor health.
 From 1976 until 1981, she performed as a dancer in various venues throughout Tallinn.

-She attended secondary school in Tallinn, graduating in 1977, then enrolling in the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre) to study acting under instruction of Aarne Üksküla, graduating in 1982.
+She attended secondary school in Tallinn, graduating in 1977, then enrolling in the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre) to study acting under the instruction of Aarne Üksküla, graduating in 1982.
 Among her graduating classmates were Margus Oopkaup, Jaan Rekkor, Anu Lamp, Sulev Teppart, Andrus Vaarik, and Viire Valdma.

 Stage career

 In 1982, shortly after graduation from the Tallinn State Conservatory, she began an engagement at the Endla Theatre in Pärnu that would last until 1999.
 She made her stage debut in the role of Susan at the Endla in a production of Stephen Poliakoff's City Sugar in 1982.
 Other notable roles at the Endla have been in works by: August Strindberg, Selma Lagerlöf, Oskar Luts, Alexandre Dumas, Jean-Paul Sartre and Brian Friel.
 Since 1999, she has been engaged as an actress and choreographer at the Estonian Drama Theatre in Tallinn.
 Prominent roles as an actress at the Estonian Drama Theatre have been in works by: William Shakespeare, A. H. Tammsaare, Enn Vetemaa, Madis Kõiv, Oskar Luts, Peter Shaffer, Juan Rulfo and Jane Bowles.

-She has also appeared in stage productions at the R.A.A.A.M. theatre and the Vanalinnastuudio in Tallinn, as well as smaller theaters throughout Estonia.
+She has also appeared in stage productions at the R.A.A.A.M. theatre and the Vanalinnastuudio in Tallinn, as well as smaller theatres throughout Estonia.

 Dance

 Since 1982, Mägi has been teaching dance; initially with a small number of students.
 In 1989, Mägi founded the dance troupe Lancy.
 In 1996, she founded the Laine Mägi Dance School (Laine Mägi Tantsukool) where she acts as an instructor.
 Based in Pärnu, the school grew to over three hundred students and another school was opened in Tallinn.

-Since 1993, she has been faculty member at the Estonian Drama Theatre's school of dance and choreography and an associate professor at the school since 1998.
+Since 1993, she has been a faculty member at the Estonian Drama Theatre's school of dance and choreography and an associate professor at the school since 1998.

 Mägi has also worked as a choreographer for stage productions at the Endla Theatre, Estonian Drama Theatre, Vanalinnastuudio, Vanemuine, Ugala and smaller theatres.